pietercolpaert/demo-paper-routable-tiles/content/implementation.md

 ### The Ontology

 The ontology is kept as a direct mapping from OSM terms to a Linked Data ontology.
+OSM terms are well-known among the developer community, which increases the adoption and facilitates the understanding of the ontology.
+Moreover, having an OSM ontology will allow other data providers to reuse the OSM terminology and thus link their datasets to OSM.
 An example:

 <figure class="" id="code-example-nodes-ways">
 <code>